Thursday, 15 June 2023

 I used a cylinder hone to clean up the bore.
 Hopefully these honing marks will retain a bit more oil...

-I also replaced the inlet valve which was very loose - the new one had an interference fit in the head but was a smaller bore size - too small for my valve stem.
+I also replaced the inlet valve guide which was very loose - the new one had an interference fit in the head but was a smaller bore size - too small for my valve stem.
 I bored it on the lathe to change the diameter from 5/16" to 3/8", but writing this post I've realised I probably have an exhaust valve in the inlet position...

 Anyhow, it's all gone back together and is running beautifully, apart from a pesky leak from the decompressor.
 I've reverted to fibre rocker box gaskets (I can't get the aluminium ones to seal) but I've still got a weep from the decompressor, which has a very worn stem.